 If you want to either wake up the passions in your life or grow your existing passions into profits, then you’re in the right place with this episode.

-My guest today, Jenna Rainey, is a born-and-raised Southern California girl and – with nothing more than some paint brushes, her laptop and passion – she’s proud to have built the creative business of her dreams where she’s been able to serve hundreds of thousands of people across the world.
+My guest today, Jenna Rainey, is a born-and-raised Southern California girl and – with nothing more than some paint brushes, her laptop and passion – she’s proud, as an artist and creative entrepreneur, to have built the creative business of her dreams where she’s been able to serve hundreds of thousands of people across the world.

-Through her best-selling how-to watercolor books, YouTube channel, and online courses that have served the world, Jenna helps people like you get their hands dirty and wake up the passion in their life.
+Through her best-selling how-to Jenna Rainey watercolor books, YouTube channel, and online courses that have served the world, she helps people like you get their hands dirty and wake up the passion in their life.

 Thanks so much for joining me this week.
 Have some feedback you’d like to share?
 Leave a note in the comment section below!